 Agents used primarily for skin disease

 Psoralen and ultraviolet light — Suggestion of benefit from PUVA therapy in PsA was noted in an uncontrolled series .
 Although the arthritis improved, it seemed to do so primarily in those patients whose psoriasis improved.
 Thus, PUVA is used primarily in patients with severe psoriasis.
-(See "Treatment of psoriasis", section on 'Ultraviolet light'.)
+(See "Treatment of psoriasis in adults", section on 'Ultraviolet light'.)

 Many patients receive the combination of PUVA and a conventional DMARD.
 The efficacy and side effects associated with this approach are unclear.
 In our clinic, we have not noted any unusual adverse events combining PUVA with azathioprine, MTX, or SSZ.
 A group of experts has recommended that aggressive immunosuppression should not follow extensive phototherapy, especially PUVA, because of a heightened risk of malignant melanoma and of nonmelanoma skin cancer in this setting .
 It has not been determined whether biologic agents should be used in combination with PUVA; we avoid using them simultaneously because of concern regarding risk of cutaneous malignancy.